Twitter Savages Zoe Saldana For Saying Hollywood Bullied Donald Trump, Is She Right?

 “I’m learning from [the Trump win] with a lot of humility,” she shared to AFP.
 “If we have people continue to be strong and educate ourselves and stand by equal rights and treat everyone with respect, we don’t go back to those times.”

-Saldana’s comments adjacent a recent opinion made by Australian actress Nicole Kidman, who told the BBC’s “Victoria Derbyshire” show that Americans should now get behind Trump, who is set to be inaugurated as President of the United States on January 20.
+Saldana’s comments are adjacent to a recent opinion made by Australian actress Nicole Kidman, who told the BBC‘s “Victoria Derbyshire” show that Americans should now get behind Trump, who is set to be inaugurated as president of the United States on January 20.

 Kidman continued, “I just say he’s now elected and we as a country need to support whoever’s the president because that’s what the country’s based on.
 However that happened, he’s there, and let’s go.”

-After social media and public backlash Kidman clarified to Access Hollywood that she simply meant Trump should be accepted as the president because she believes in “democracy” and the “American Constitution.”
+After social media and public backlash, Kidman clarified to Access Hollywood that she simply meant Trump should be accepted as the president because she believes in “democracy” and the “American Constitution.”

 Mark Ruffalo, Michael Moore and more planning anti-Trump rally in New York ahead of inauguration https://t.co/dDtUDwVUrr pic.twitter.com/BaH5ztlGMr